mautic/user-documentation/docs/points/point_leagues.rst

 Point triggers
 --------------
-You can utilize Point triggers based on Point Leagues to automatically trigger specific events within the system.
+You can use Point triggers based on Point Leagues to automatically trigger specific events within the system.

 .. image:: images/point-trigger-with-league.png
   :width: 600